ndonfris/fish-lsp/docs/MAN_FILE.md

   `--time-only`               show brief summary of the startup timing
   `--use-workspace <PATH>`    use the workspace at the specified directory path when `fish-lsp info --time-startup` is used
   `--no-warning`              disable message in the `fish-lsp info --time-startup` output
+  `--dump-parse-tree <FILE>`  show the tree-sitter AST for the specified file

 ### `url`